bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-04-13-newsletter.md

 Server][btcpay server repo], [BDK][bdk repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #24152][] policy / validation: CPFP fee bumping within packages FIXME:adamjonas
+- [Bitcoin Core #24152][] enables [CPFP][topic cpfp] fee bumping in child-with-unconfirmed-parents packages by introducing [package feerate][] and using it in place of individual feerate.
+As mentioned in [newsletter #186][news186 package], this is part of a series of changes to enhance the flexibility and reliability of both CPFP and [RBF][topic rbf] fee bumping.
+  This patch also [validates individual transactions first][] to avoid incentive-incompatible policies like "parents pay for children" or "siblings pay for siblings" behavior.

 - [Bitcoin Core #24098][] updates the `/rest/headers/` and
   `/rest/blockfilterheaders/` RPCs to use query parameters for